 Finally, after minutes of awkward silence, someone croaks, “So…anyone have any ideas?”

 This is a nightmare scenario for me—an INFJ personality type who feels obligated to fill all silences with my own mindless chatter.
 I’m sure it’s a nightmare scenario for you, too.
-Besides highlighting the insane pace of time, a blank content calendar can inspire panic at the thought of next month’s workload.
+Besides highlighting the wildly swift pace of time, a blank content calendar can inspire panic at the thought of next month’s workload.

 But that’s only if you’re doing it wrong.
 With the right strategies at hand, team (or even solo) brainstorms can be fun and productive events.
 In fact, looking at a blank content calendar can inspire creativity and excitement.